lipsworld/wp-opt-in/readme.txt

 == Installation ==

-1. Download and unzip the plugin
+1. Deactivate the plugin in the WordPress 'Plugins' menu if you are upgrading
-2. Upload `wp-opt-in.php` to the `/wp-content/plugins/` directory
+2. Download and unzip the plugin
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Upload `wp-opt-in.php` to the `/wp-content/plugins/` directory
-4. Place the widget in your sidebar and edit its title
+4. Active the plugin, place the widget in your sidebar and edit its title
 5. Configure the plugin in the 'WP Opt-in' menu located under the WordPress 'Options' menu

 == Frequently Asked Questions ==